 First make sure all water using fixtures in your home are not in use.
 Check to see if the red circle on the face of the meter is moving; it is a low flow indicator.
-If it is moving, you either have a leak or something in your home is using water.
+If you have one of the newer digital meters, the low flow indicator is a plus sign (+) with a circle around it.
+If the low flow indicator is moving or present, you either have a leak or something in your home is using water.
 Go find it!
 Places to look are toilets (flappers get old and wear out) faucets, hot water heaters, water softeners, etc.